-3 sections of a Hershey's chocolate bar,

-1 graham cracker rectangle broken into two squares along the dotted line, a marshmallow, a marshmallow roasting stick
+3 sections of a Hershey's chocolate bar, 1 graham cracker rectangle broken into two squares along the dotted line, a marshmallow, a marshmallow roasting stick

 - ✓ Put the chocolate on 1 square of the graham cracker. - ✓ Keep the other cracker piece ready for the top. - ✓ Place the marshmallow on the end of your stick. - ✓ Carefully roast the marshmallow over the fire by holding it about 2 inches above the fire, rotating it until it is golden brown.
-(Adult supervision needed.)

-- ✓ With help from an adult or a buddy, grasp the marshmallow between the graham cracker with chocolate and the other cracker piece. - ✓ Gently squish the marshmallow to melt the chocolate. - ✓ Be careful it will be hot.
-This can be tricky in the dark! - ✓ Let it cool before you take a bite.
+(Adult supervision needed.) - ✓ With help from an adult or a buddy, grasp the marshmallow between the graham cracker with chocolate and the other cracker piece. - ✓ Gently squish the marshmallow so that the chocolate will melt. - ✓ Be careful it will be hot.
+This can be tricky, especially if it's dark! - ✓ Let it cool before you take a bite.